boazbk/tcs/lec_00_1_math_background.md

 > ### {.definition title="Layering of a DAG" #layeringdef}
 Let $G=(V,E)$ be a directed graph.
 A _layering_ of $G$ is a function $f:V \rightarrow \N$ such that for every edge $u \rightarrow v$ of $G$, $f(u) < f(v)$.

-In this section we prove that a directed graph is acylic if and only if it has a valid layering.
+In this section we prove that a directed graph is acyclic if and only if it has a valid layering.

 > ### {.theorem title="Topological Sort" #topologicalsortthm}
 Let $G$ be a directed graph.
 Then $G$ is acyclic if and only if there exists a layering $f$ of $G$.